-Conversions should be designed sensitively and respond positively to the local context in terms of materials, scale and height. (see also Policy A4, Criteria for Development).
+Conversions should be designed sensitively and respond positively to the local context in terms of materials, scale and height.

 Schemes should provide functional, energy and resource efficient buildings which are likely to be sustainable and resilient and offer a high quality living or working environment.